Brake calipers seizing after winter (salt/de-icers): cleaning, lubrication, intervals

 - Lubrication:

-- Slide pins — silicone high-temp grease (Sil-Glyde, Permatex Ultra Disc Brake Lubricant).
+- Slide pins (rear) — silicone high-temp grease (Sil-Glyde, Permatex Ultra Disc Brake Lubricant).

 - Pad abutment flats in the bracket — Silaramic (Tesla-approved), thin layer.